-Markers recognizing 2 lynchings in Tennessee to be installed
+Marker recognizing 2 lynchings in Tennessee to be installed

 Eliza Woods proclaimed her innocence, but she was jailed.
 After Woods was lynched on Aug.
 18, 1886, prominent anti-lynching writer Ida B. Wells protested the killing in her writings.

-Woods was later exonerated when the husband of the dead white woman confessed to killing her, according to Boyles, who has deeply researched the lynchings.
+Woods was later exonerated when the husband of the dead white woman confessed to killing her, according to Boyles, who has researched the lynchings.

 John Brown’s lynching took place at midnight on July 26, 1891.
 The switchman he was initially accused of killing actually survived, Boyles said.